Japan-Norway Relations

 In 2017, PM Abe and PM Solberg had a bilateral meeting on the occasion of Hamburg G20 Summit and discussed a broad range of issues such as the rule of law at sea and Arctic policies.

-In February 2018, PM Abe had a summit meeting with PM Solberg who visited Japan and they shared the view that they would continue to promote the cooperation in the areas such as woman’s empowerment, academic exchange, science and technology and innovation.
-Both leaders also shared the view that both countries will continue to work together closely for the international agenda including Sustainable Development Goals (SDGs).
+In February 2018, PM Abe had a summit meeting with PM Solberg who visited Japan.
+They shared the view that they would continue to promote the cooperation in the areas such as woman’s empowerment, academic exchange, science and technology and innovation.
+Both leaders also shared the view that both countries would continue to work together closely for the international agenda including Sustainable Development Goals (SDGs).

 Political Relations